 Tim Carey, who lives in Chelmsford, England, enjoys a career full of variety, as solo performer, chamber-music player, orchestral keyboard player and teacher.

 His early studies were with Harold Parker, Louis Kentner, and then, at the Royal College of Music, London, with Kendall Taylor, David Parkhouse, and Bernard Roberts.
 He was awarded many prizes and scholarships during his time there, both in and outside college.

 He now spends his time partnering many different instrumentalists, especially flautists, in a large variety of chamber-music combinations, as well as giving the occasional solo recital or concerto performance.
 He is the regular pianist for many flute festivals and conventions all over the world.
-Last year included six trips to the USA, as well as China, Brazil, Costa Rica, Sweden, Slovenia and elsewhere, all working with flautists.
+He has performed in the USA, China, Brazil, Costa Rica, Sweden, Slovenia and elsewhere, all working with flautists.